STAMP-project/botsing-github-app/README.md

 * a homepage url the URL containing basic information on the App (can be also a test URL)
 * the webhook URL, that is the URL of the service exposed by the server that you installed in the steps before.

-In the section ''permission & events'' you need to set the permission to enable botsing-github-app to access perform its activities, in particular:
+In the section ''permission & events'' you need to set the permission to enable botsing-server to access perform its activities, in particular:

 * read and write the repository
 * read and write the issues